ViralTexts/gtr-clusters/clusters/18631203-sn84031490-DelicacyInConversation.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-the land: ‘There is speaking well, speaking
+: ‘There is speaking well, speaking
 easily, speaking justly, and speaking seasona-
 bly.
 It is offending against the last to speak
 of entertainments before the indigent; of houses